padster/Muse-EEG-Toolkit/README.md

 * StreamingDeviceViewModel, a connection to a Muse device that is streaming data.
 * TimeSeries, a live stream of (timestamp, value) that supports history and snapshots.
 * SensorGoodViewModel, an observable set of the last isGood values for each sensor.
+* FrequencyBandViewModel, an observable set of the last frequency band values for each sensor, with many options for which band values to use.
 * RawChannelViewModel, which converts a single raw channel into its timeseries.

 More are planned, both for values coming from the Muse (e.g. Frequency band time series) as well as ones that assist in processing the data by combining multiple sources.